AIDY-F2N/OAI-UERANSIM/README.md

 helm plugin install https://github.com/ThalesGroup/helm-spray
 ```
 Helm Spray is a Helm plugin that simplifies the deployment of Kubernetes applications using Helm charts.
 Helm is a package manager for Kubernetes that allows you to define, install, and manage applications as reusable units called charts.
 Helm Spray extends Helm's functionality by providing additional features and capabilities for managing the lifecycle of complex deployments.
 The command helm plugin install installs the Helm Spray plugin, enabling you to use its functionalities alongside Helm.

-3. Configure Multiple Interfaces : Multus is used to provide multiple ethernet interfaces to network functions which have multiple communication interfaces.
-Multus CNI is a Container Network Interface (CNI) plugin for Kubernetes that enables attaching multiple network interfaces to pods.
-To install Multus using kubectl, follow the next steps given in https://github.com/k8snetworkplumbingwg/multus-cni:
-4. Clone this GitHub repository
+3. Clone this GitHub repository
 ```bash[language=bash]
 git clone https://github.com/k8snetworkplumbingwg/multus-cni.git
 ```